sumilab/programs/glia/README.md

 * `dce`: applying dead code elimination
 * `srd3`: converting program from the SSA form to the normal form

+`MDGLIA.java` is an extended GLIA to aggregate array references accessing to the same arrays.

 # Publication
 1. Yasunobu Sumikawa and Munehiro Takimoto, [Global Load Instruction Aggregation Based on Dimensions of Arrays](https://www.sciencedirect.com/science/article/abs/pii/S0045790615003067), Computers and Electrical Engineering, Elsevier, Vol. 50, pp. 180 -- 199, 2016.
 2. Yasunobu Sumikawa and Munehiro Takimoto, [Global Load Instruction Aggregation Based on Array Dimensions](https://ieeexplore.ieee.org/document/6916449), In Proceedings of the 6th International Symposium on Parallel Architectures, Algorithms and Programming, PAAP'14, IEEE Computer Society, pp. 123 -- 129, 2014.